-The parties will form a committee consisting of not more than three (3) members of the BCGEU, and an equal number of management appointments to discuss the skills and abilities required of harassment investigators.
-Specifically the committee will discuss the training and/or experience required for individuals to be added to the list of investigators in Appendix B.
+The parties will form a committee consisting of not more than three (3) members appointed by FPSE, and an equal number of management appointments to discuss the skills and abilities required of harassment investigators.
+Specifically the committee will discuss the training and/or experience required for individuals to be added to the list of investigators in Appendix B of the Common Agreement.

-Individuals completing the approved training program will be added to the list of investigators and will be the first called for investigations in accordance with their areas of expertise, knowledge, and experiences.
+Where the parties mutually agree, individuals completing the approved training program will be added to the list of investigators.
+These individuals will be the first called for investigations in accordance with their areas of expertise, knowledge, and experience.

-The Committee shall begin meeting by May 1, 2013 and complete their duties by June 30, 2013.
+The Committee shall complete their duties by December 31, 2015.